 In accordance with IFRIC 21, the annual property taxes for the REIT's properties located in France are expensed in full in the first quarter of the fiscal year.
-Realty tax expenses for the year are approximately CAD\$3,166.
+Realty tax expenses for the year are approximatively \$3,475.
 These taxes are paid in the fourth quarter.
 This results in a reduction to Net Rental Income in the first quarter of each year with relatively higher Net Rental Income in the subsequent three quarters.

-The impact of IFRIC 21 on Net Rental Income for the three and twelve months ended December 31, 2023, and 2022 is set out below.
+The impact of IFRIC 21 on Net Rental Income for the three months ended March 31, 2024 and 2023 is set out below.